How do you use the word perché in Italian? What does it mean? How do you pronounce it?

 Siccome sono tornato a casa a mezzanotte, ho fatto tardi a scuola.

 When it translates “so that”, perché is interchangeable with affinché and is followed by a subjunctive tense.
-Here are a couple of examples.
+Here are some examples.

 Ho sgridato mio figlio perché capisse che non deve fare capricci al supermercato.